python/mypy/docs/source/generics.rst

 When using the legacy syntax, just use a type variable in the method signature that is different from class type parameters (if any are defined).
-Here is the abaove example using the legacy syntax (3.11 and earlier):
+Here is the above example using the legacy syntax (3.11 and earlier):

 .. code-block:: python